| |

 Each zone is served by one or more nameservers.
 A nameserver of a zone maintains domain

 names within the zone, and responds to database queries for the names.
-Nameservers are

 often called authoritative (DNS) servers.
 Nameservers of the root zone and gTLD zones are